The mission of Paul’s Rocket Stoves is to facilitate engagement with contained fire that inspires primal connection with nature and community.

-Paul’s Rocket Stoves are custom, handmade, outdoor cooking appliances that run on renewable bio-fuel such as wood-sticks.
+Paul’s Rocket Stoves are handmade outdoor cooking appliances that run on renewable bio-fuel such as wood-sticks.

-These stoves use the renewable energy resource of wood such as twigs, sticks, and small logs.
-As the wood burns inside the combustion chamber, heat naturally updrafts through the chimney.
 This burning is enclosed, thus making these stoves safe, rather than an “open burning” fire which is often banned from use in many urban areas.
 Because these stoves are composed of a high percentage of perlite, a material with great insulation quality, virtually all of the heat is channeled up the chimney and available for cooking or heating – in a safe, fun, and unique manner.

 |These rocket stoves are:||These are used for:|